christiangoran/child-personality-quiz/TESTING.md

     }
   }
    ```
-However when adding the if(result.hasOwnProperty(key)) statement the calculations stops working and the percentage values of the different personalities does not add up to 100%.
-Since the site and the code is working as it is, I made the decision to leave this as it is for now.

 - Warning: 'Object spread property' is only available in ES9

- * I added "/*jshint esversion: 9 */" to the top of the console and the warning disappeared.
+ - I added "/*jshint esversion: 9 */" to the top of the console and the warning disappeared.

  <details><summary>One Undefined Variable</summary>
 <img src="https://github.com/christiangoran/child-personality-quiz/blob/main/assets/wireframes/jshint-undefined-variable.png">
 </details>

-One Undefined variable (buildPie) is used in another js-file called piechart.js.
+- One Undefined variable (buildPie) is used in another js-file called piechart.js and therefore JSHint gives this message.

 <details><summary>Warning 5: Undeclared/Unused Variables</summary>
 <img src="https://github.com/christiangoran/child-personality-quiz/blob/main/assets/wireframes/jshint-unused-variables.png">
 </details>

-* Fix: remove undeclared variables where appropriate.
+  - Fix: remove undeclared variables where appropriate.
 One of these warnings was due to the function being called in index.html to handle the
 form submission for the username.
 This was shown to us as good practice for handling form submission by Code Institute so I left it as it
 was (see code snippet below).